JohnKerf/quantum-variational-methods-for-susy-qm/README.md

     - This uses the `VQDTables` class from `src/susy_qm/reporting/vqd_tables`
     - Table 5 is created using `VQDTables.create_beta_comp_table`
     - Table 6 & 7 are created using `VQDTables.create_ratio_table`

+### Intro & Appendix

+The `src/plotting&tables/intro&appendix` directory contains notebooks for reproducing plots and tables in the introduction and appendix of the paper.
+For this code `src\plotting&tables\Intro&Appendix\Hamiltonian_SQM\Hamiltonian_SQM_0p1.py` is used to create the Hamiltonian instead of the susy_qm package that was used for the rest of the paper.

+- `pauli_strings_counts.ipynb` is used to create table 1 and figure 4
+- `E_spectrum_lambda_.ipynb` is used to create figure 14
+- `energy_spectrum_vs_g_.ipynb` is used to create figure 15

 ---